filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 1. Because environmental variables are reset when you open a new terminal window, you must re-export the `LOTUS_PATH`, `LOTUS_MINER_PATH`, `LOTUS_SKIP_GENESIS_CHECK`, `CGO_CFLAGS_ALLOW` and `CGO_CFLAGS` variables:

    {{< alert >}}
-   <u>Warning</u>: Don't add the variables to your system-wide settings (`/etc/enviroment`, `/etc/profile.d`, etc.), as they will collide with variables in real networks like calibnet or mainnet.
+   <u>Warning</u>: Don’t add the variables to your system-wide settings (`/etc/enviroment`, `/etc/profile.d`, etc.), as they will collide with variables in real networks like calibnet or mainnet.
    {{< /alert >}}

     ```shell